fossasia/eventyay-tickets/doc/api/resources/talks.rst

 Resource description
 --------------------

-The talk resource is the same as the submission resource, guaranteed to be either accepted or confirmed.
+The talk resource is the same as the submission resource, but will only return talks that already have a slot on the current schedule.
 It contains the following public fields:

 .. rst-class:: rest-resource-table